chioniso/iloveyouniso/README.md

 - 👋 Hi, I’m @iloveyouniso
 - 👀 I’m interested in ... front-end development
 - 🌱 I’m currently learning ...how to expand my coding horizons
-- 💞️ I’m looking to collaborate on ...Discord and Text
+- 💞️ I’m looking to collaborate on ...email
 - 📫 How to reach me ...
-- Discord: iloveyouniso
+- Email: niso.mags@gmail.com
-- Phone number: (661) 416-5351

 <!---
 iloveyouniso/iloveyouniso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.